fractalbass/data_science/_posts/2017-11-07-data_science_26.markdown

-One of the fundamental pillars of statistics is the central limit theorem, which states:
+One of the fundamental concepts of statistics is the central limit theorem, which states:

 > If a sequence of Independent identically distributed random variables each has a finite variance, then as their number increases, their sum (or, equivalently their arithmetic mean) approaches a normally distributed random variable.
 (1)